-Estimated Budget and Schedule: No funds requested for 2014
+Estimated Budget and Schedule: No funds requested for 2015

-3.2.2 2014 Lake Chelan Tributaries Spawning Monitoring and Evaluation, USFS
+3.2.2 2015 Lake Chelan Tributaries Spawning Monitoring and Evaluation, USFS westslope cutthroat trout young-of-year.

-In the spring, (April-June) Forest Service personnel will install thermographs in six tributaries to predict fry emergence of spring spawning westslope cutthroat trout and rainbow trout.
-In the fall (September), Forest Service personnel will conduct snorkel surveys in these six tributaries to document the presence/absence of rainbow trout and westslope cutthroat trout young-of-year.
 The snorkel survey data will also be combined with the WDFW electrofishing data to obtain a more robust population estimate for selected tributaries.
 Specific tributaries in which the monitoring will be conducted will be determined and coordinated with WDFW activities (i.e., fish stocking and abundance estimates).
 Additionally, Forest Service personnel will periodically monitor the mechanical treatment of the outlets of Gold and Mitchell creeks (completed in March 2011).